Provision of early childhood education services

 The trends over time for each service type are as follows.

-The proportion of education and care services with waiting times over 6 months is higher than for any other service type.
-This proportion rose over the 2002 to 2008 period, indicating that service growth was insufficient to meet the rising demand for ECE at these services.
+- Education and care services had an increasing proportion of services with waiting times over much of the 2003 to 2008 period, indicating that service growth was insufficient to meet the rising demand for ECE at these services.
 Demand for ECE is likely to have been further boosted by the introduction of 20 Hours ECE in mid-2007.
-However, there has been strong growth in the number of education and care services since then (see Table 2 and Figure 2), resulting in a fall in the proportion of services with long waiting times.
+However, there has been strong growth in the number of education and care services since then (see Table 2 and Figure 2), resulting in a fall in the proportion of services with waiting times.